chat-sdk/chat-sdk-ios/README.md

 3. Open the `ChatSDKSwift.xcworkspace` file in Xcode
 4. Compile and run

-## Setup Service
+## Check out the development guide

-We provide extensive documentation on Github but if you’re a non-technical user or want to save yourself some work you can take advantage of our [setup and integration service](http://chatsdk.co/downloads/chat-sdk-setup-service/).
+We've written a [comprehensive Development Guide](https://github.com/chat-sdk/docs) which is available in the docs repository.

-## Explore the Wiki
+If you thing that something is missing, you can post a new issue and we will update the guide.

 We have a number of additional guides available on our [Wiki](https://github.com/chat-sdk/chat-sdk-ios/wiki) including: